mcavol/Shopping-AI-Multiagent-FireBase/README.md

-# Firebase Studio
+# Shopping AI multiagent made with Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This is multiagent system with speech recognetion and SerpAPI integration for real market prices of ingredients.

-To get started, take a look at src/app/page.tsx.
+It can provide choice of popular recipes and uctual prices.